cdapio/cdap-ambari-service/README.md

 This project is an Ambari service definition for [CDAP](http://cask.co/products/cdap/).

-This has been tested on Ambari 2.2, 2.3, 2.4, and 2.5 as shipped by Hortonworks and has been tested on HDP 2.2, 2.3, 2.4, 2.5 and 2.6 for most functionality.
-Certain functions are dependent on the version of Ambari in use, such as Quick Links, which is only supported in Ambari 2.4+ for custom services.
+This has been tested on Ambari 2.2 through 2.5 as shipped by Hortonworks and has been tested on HDP 2.2 through 2.6 for most functionality.
+Certain functions are dependent on the version of Ambari in use, such as Quick Links and Management Packs, which are only supported in Ambari 2.4+ for custom services.

 New features are added to the `develop` branch and are released along with new CDAP major/minor versions using a release branch.
 Bug fixes and security features are backported.